xray-imaging/energy/README.rst

 energy-cli
 ==========

 **energy-cli** a general purpose commad-line-interface that allows to move a set of motors using a list of preselected/calibrated positions stored in a lookup table.
-The list of motor positions is labeled with an an energy value.
+The list of motor positions is labeled with an energy value.
 When the enegy selected is not in the list of calibrated positions a subset of motors can be moved to interplatate positions.

 Installation
 ============